-In the 1990s, they, along with the rest of the world, are stunned to watch bloody wars and ethnic violence unfold in the former Yugoslavia.
-The homeland they left no longer exists as they once knew it.
-In gripping and at the same time sensitive images, the film sensitively approaches the artists and their work.
+In the 1990s, three female artists from Belgrade, along with the rest of the world, watched in disbelief as bloody wars and ethnic violence spread across the former Yugoslavia.
+The homeland they left behind no longer exists as they once knew it.
+In gripping yet empathetic images, the film sensitively approaches the artists and their work.
 Personal memories and reflections replace the flood of media reports.
-The Zurich filmmaker Andrea Staka, of Croatian-Bosnian origin, portrays stories between everyday life, stage, painting and music from a personal and subjective point of view.
-"Five women create art from the ruins of the Yugoslavian war and process their collective war trauma and the loss of their homeland in their own way, through music, theater and painting.
-I was very moved by the film, because I also fled the war with my parents in 1992 and understand very well how healing the creative process can be."
-(Sooner curator Tamara Denić)
+Zurich-based filmmaker Andrea Štaka, who is of Croatian-Bosnian origin, depicts stories from everyday life, the stage, painting, and music from a personal and subjective perspective.
+YUGODIVAS premiered in 2000 and has been shown at numerous international festivals, including the Locarno International Film Festival, the Solothurn Film Festival, and the Leipzig International Festival for Documentary and Animated Film.
+The film was nominated for the Swiss Film Award 2002 in the Best Documentary category and received the UBS Recognition Award at the Solothurn Film Festival in 2001.

 Documentary, Independent